esnet/pypond/docs/source/sanitize.md

 #### Linear

 This is the default method.
-It interpolates new values in the `Event` objects on the window boundaries using a strategy like this:
+It interpolates differential values in `Event` objects on the window boundaries using a strategy like this:

 ![linear align](_static/esnet/align.png)